astronomer/docs/astro/deployment-file-reference.md

 ### `deployment.worker_queues`

-The `worker_queues` section defines the [worker queues](configure-worker-queues.md) for a Deployment with CeleryExecutor.
-This section is not applicable to Deployments running with the Kubernetes executor.
+The `worker_queues` section defines the [worker queues](configure-worker-queues.md) for Deployments that use celery executor.
+This section is not applicable to a Deployment that uses Kubernetes executor.

 If you don't enter specific values for the `default` worker queue for a Deployment, default values based on the worker types available on your cluster are applied.
 Each additional worker queue must include a `name` and `worker_type`.
 The Astro CLI will use default values for any other unspecified fields.